MeherajUlMahmmud/GoCV/README.md

 ## Introduction

-This Flutter project aims to [provide a brief description of your project].
+This Flutter project aims to enable the people to build resumes easily.
 It is developed using Flutter framework, which allows for cross-platform mobile app development.

 ## Features